-- Cornell University Summer College, which brings as many as 1,500 students from more than 40 countries to campus each summer.
+- Cornell University Precollege Summer Program, which brings as many as 1,500 students from more than 40 countries to campus each summer.
 In particular, two of its programs are especially suitable for international students: the College Success program and the English Immersion program.
 The international nature of Summer College is one of the most frequently praised aspects of this program.

 - International students also enroll in our Summer Session and Winter Session classes (on campus, off campus, and online), fall/spring part-time study, and Cornell in Washington.